objecthub/swift-lisppad-ios/LispPad/Resources/Documentation/Libraries/(lispkit dynamic).md

 Returns `#t` if _obj_ is an error object, `#f` otherwise.
 Error objects are either implicitly created via `error` or they are created explicitly with procedure `make-error`.

 **(error-object-message _err_)** &nbsp;&nbsp;&nbsp; <span style="float:right;text-align:rigth;">[procedure]</span>
+**(error-object-message _err template?_)**

-Returns the message (which is a string) encapsulated by the error object _err_.
+Returns the message (which is a string) encapsulated by the error object _err_ with placeholders getting expanded.
+If _template?_ is provided and set to `#t`, placeholders are not getting expanded, i.e. the message that is returned is the error message template string.

 **(error-object-irritants _err_)** &nbsp;&nbsp;&nbsp; <span style="float:right;text-align:rigth;">[procedure]</span>